-When I pulled over to an Exxon in Three Forks, MT to get gas and snacks, I realized just how thick the smoke from the wildfires had gotten.
+I pulled over to an Exxon in Three Forks, MT, to get gas and snacks, and that’s when I realized just how thick the smoke from the wildfires had gotten.
 The sun glowed through the haze like a scene from a post-apocalyptic world.

 At the KOA, there was only one other tent camper.
 Everyone else was in RVs.
 I pulled up to the site to find Elizabeth and her dog Bonnie, chatting with a couple of other campers.
 I soon learned she was biking across the country to the east along a similar route to the one I’d just driven west.
-Just to be clear, we’re not talking a motorcycle, we’re talking a pedal bike, with a small trailer for her camping gear, and a place for Bonnie to sit when it was too dangerous for her to run alongside Elizabeth on her bike.
-I joked with her about how I thought I was roughing it as I pulled out my air mattress, blankets and two pillows for my tent.
+To be clear, we’re not talking a motorcycle; we’re talking a pedal bike, with a small trailer for her camping gear and a place for Bonnie to sit when it was too dangerous for her to run alongside Elizabeth on her bike.
+I joked with her about how I thought I was roughing it as I pulled out my air mattress, blankets, and two pillows for my tent.

-Due to the proximity of the campsite to the wildfires, and the dry, windy weather, campfires and camp stoves were prohibited.
-So dinner was cold leftover hot dogs from the grill at Jackson Hole and beer while Elizabeth and I had a deep conversation about the state of the education system in the U.S. and swapped suggestions for sites to see along our respective trips.
+Due to the proximity of the campsite to the wildfires and the dry, windy weather, campfires and camp stoves were prohibited.
+So dinner was cold, leftover hot dogs from the grill at Jackson Hole and beer.
+At the same time, Elizabeth and I had a deep conversation about the state of the education system in the U.S. and swapped suggestions for sites to see along with our respective trips.

 A Change of Plans